Ansible Galaxy – Testing Roles with Test Kitchen

 Once kitchen dependencies are installed we can initialize the role for the Test

-Kitchen with bundle exec kitchen init
+Kitchen with bundle exec kitchen init.
+This will create a .kitchen.yml file,

 which we want to update to be the following: